The Upward Mobility Nursing Program leads to the Associate of Applied Science degree

 (NCLEX-RN) to become a Registered Nurse (RN).

-The Admission Criteria Rating Form was developed to aid in the objective selection of the class.
-Applicants are ranked according to their score on the Admission Criteria Rating Form.
+The Program Admission Rating Form was developed to aid in the objective selection of the class.
+Applicants are ranked according to their score on the Program Admission Rating Form.
 In any given admission period, those applicants having the highest scores are the ones admitted to the program.